arman-shafiei/nextcloud-ansible/README.md

 **nextcloud-post.yaml**: Ansible playbook to deploy Nextcloud after setting up initialization via web interface.

-**vars.yaml**: Variables used by playbooks which should be changed based on your needs.
+**vars.yaml**: Variables used by playbooks that should be changed based on your needs.

 ## How to use it